Project Overview

 Wonderland Creek Channel Improvements

-The City of Boulder is partnering with the Mile High Flood District (MHFD) to conduct improvements and reestablish a low-flow channel to Wonderland Creek between 19th Street and Sumac Pond.
+The City of Boulder is partnering with the Mile High Flood District to conduct improvements and reestablish a low-flow channel to Wonderland Creek between 19th Street and Sumac Pond.

 Winding Trail to Foothills Parkway